 Freshly Ground Coffee Is High In Antioxidants!

 Coffee surprisingly has greater antioxidant activity than cocoa and green tea.
 Hundreds more are developed during the roasting process of the beans.
-Chlorogenic acid, an antioxidant is almost exclusive to coffee beans, helps in the prevention of cardiovascular disease.
+Chlorogenic acid, an antioxidant that is almost exclusive to coffee beans, helps in the prevention of cardiovascular disease.

 Coffee also has potassium, magnesium and some B complex vitamins.
 An interesting study found that most of the antioxidant intake in western and South Eastern Asian nations was from coffee.